Estimated reading time: 4 minutes

-Audit Materiality means a quantitative value used to verify if an account balance or transaction is worth performing testing procedures in an audit context.
-There is no specific formula for arriving at the Materiality numbers, and it depends on who are the users of the financial statements under audit as well.
+Audit Materiality is a quantitative value used to verify whether an account balance or transaction is worth performing testing procedures in an audit context.
+There is no specific formula for arriving at the Materiality numbers, and they also depend on who uses the financial statements under audit.

 Table of contents